Ecwid/ecwid-api-docs/includes/_orders.md

 ## Update order

-This request allows you to update existing orders in the store.
+This request allows you to update existing orders in an Ecwid store.
 When updating order information, you can omit unchanged fields – they will be ignored so the resulting order will keep the corresponding information unchanged.

 However, please mind that if you want to update the ordered items, you should submit all the items in the request.
 The omitted items will be removed.
 This is done this way to let you remove some purchased items from the order.

 <aside class='note'>Access scopes required: <strong>read_orders</strong> and <strong>update_orders</strong></aside>